-From our “Ask a Question” mailbag: Filing a Formal Accounting.
+From our “Ask a Question” Mailbag: Formal Accounting Process to Close Estates

 “I have served as the Executor for my mother’s Delaware County estate for over a year and wish to close the estate, but my brother claims that I have embezzled money from the estate.
 This is ridiculous, but how can I close the estate while he makes these claims?”